-All students admitted to the Bachelor of Health Sciences program will be registered in a Distance Career track.
-All courses in the Program will be offered online, except for an on campus laboratory option course.
-Students in a Distance Career track will be given priority access to these courses.
+All students admitted to the Bachelor of Health Sciences program are registered in a Distance Career track.
+All courses in the Program are offered online, except for an on campus laboratory option course.
+Students registered in the Bachelor of Health Sciences program are given priority access to these courses.